-- 1. Click Multicast, MLD Snooping, General.

-- 2. Adjust the settings as required.
+- 1. Click Multicast, MLD Snooping, General. - 2.
+Adjust the settings as required.

-- 3. Click Apply.

-Figure 381: Configuring General Settings for MLD Snooping
+Figure 359: Configuring General Settings for MLD Snooping

-Leave Status for status for a VLAN.
-MLD Snooping per Interface Parameters
+Leave Status for MLD Snooping per Interface Parameters

-Setting Immediate Use the Multicast > MLD Snooping > Interface page to configure Immediate Leave
+Setting Immediate Use the Multicast > MLD Snooping > Interface page to configure Immediate Leave status for a VLAN.

-VLAN - A VLAN identification number.
-(Range: 1-4094)

-?
-Immediate Leave Status - Immediately deletes a member port of an IPv6 multicast service when a leave packet is received at that port and immediate leave is enabled for the parent VLAN.
+- VLAN A VLAN identification number.
+(Range: 1-4094) - Immediate Leave Status Immediately deletes a member port of an IPv6 multicast service when a leave packet is received at that port and immediate leave is enabled for the parent VLAN.
 (Default: Disabled)